-The taxation system in Armenia is relatively new and is characterised by frequent changes in legislation, official pronouncements and court decisions, which are sometimes unclear, contradictory and subject to varying interpretation.
+The taxation system in Armenia is relatively new and is characterized by frequently changing legislation, official pronouncements and court decisions, which are often unclear, contradictory and subject to varying interpretation.
 Taxes are subject to review and investigation by tax authorities, which have the authority to impose fines and penalties.
 In the event of a breach of tax legislation, no liabilities for additional taxes, fines or penalties may be imposed by tax authorities once three years have elapsed from the date of the breach.